Health literacy resources for clinicians, service providers and managers

 The Health Translations Directory

-This directory provides direct links to reliable translated health resources produced in Australia.
+This directory provides direct links to reliable translated resources produced in Australia.
 It enables professionals to support their culturally and linguistically diverse (CALD) patients/consumers to make positive health and lifestyle choices and to improve their health literacy.
 On this website you can search by topic or language.

 Centre for Culture, Ethnicy and Health (CCEH) resources